In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Notes about the blurb:

-These are simply a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve linked to learning to steam milk with a pro steam wand.
+These are basically a steam pipe with a sheath around it with air holes on the side, intended to foam milk without the learning curve associated with learning to steam milk with a pro steam wand.

 See my video on steaming milk:

-Pro steam wands that you’d find on commercial machines, and traditional espresso machines such as the Gaggia Classic Pro & Sage Bambino Plus, take some getting used to, even though the Sage Bambino Plus likewise has an auto steaming function which is extremely impressive for a machine at this price!
+Pro steam wands that you’d find on commercial machines, and traditional espresso machines such as the Gaggia Classic Pro & Sage Bambino Plus, take some getting used to, though the Sage Bambino Plus likewise has an auto steaming role which is really impressive for a machine at this price!

 Sage Bambino Plus Review

-Panarello wands like this one make it much easier to foam milk, however don’t give you any control over the foam, you just get whatever the machine wants to give you, which is usually dry, firm cappuccino foam.
+Panarello wands like this one make it much easier to foam milk, but don’t give you any control over the foam, you simply get whatever the machine wants to give you, which is usually dry, firm cappuccino foam.

 The only Panarello I’ve used which is the exception to this is the De’Longhi Dedica EC685 which has a Panarello which is capable of steaming milk for latte art.

-Nevertheless with the ECAM 4200, and with most other bean to cup coffee machines with panarello wands, you can just pull off the sheath and utilize the steam wand as a basic steam wand.
+Nevertheless with the ECAM 4200, and with the majority of other bean to cup coffee machines with panarello wands, you can just pull off the sheath and work with the steam wand as a basic steam wand.

 My Review